simonalexanderson/MotoricaDanceDataset/README.md

 [![Video renders of the dance styles](media/anim_gif.gif)](https://youtu.be/Qfd2EpzWgok) *Rendered videos of dance styles.
 Character by Esther Ericsson for our art installation [Dance of the sleeping beauties](https://www.sjusovarnasdans.com/)*

 Welcome to the Motorica Dance Dataset.
-This dataset consists of 6 hours of dance and music in 8 different styles.
+This dataset consists of 6 hours of motion captue and audio for dancing in 8 different styles.
 The dataset was recorded by Simon Alexanderson and Esther Ericsson during four sessions 2019-2022.
+We used an optical markerbased system with 17 Prime41 cameras from Optitrack, opterating at 120fps.
+All motion is in bvh format and retargeted to a single skeleton.

 - Session 1: Street dancing by dancer/MC Mario Perez Amigo, dancing to his own music.
 Styles: Krumping, Hiphop, Popping.
 Finger motion captured in detail (10 markers on each hand)
 - Session 2: Casual dancing by Esther Ericsson and friends, performed to various pop songs.
 Music was played from Spotify.
 No finger motion.